 One-way ANOVA compares the means of three or more groups.
 It is possible to have a tiny P value – clear evidence that the population means are different – even if the distributions overlap considerably.
 In some situations – for example, assessing the usefulness of a diagnostic test – you may be more interested in the overlap of the distributions than in differences between means.

 One-way ANOVA compares three or more groups defined by one factor.
 For example, you might compare a control group, with a drug treatment group and a group treated with drug plus antagonist.
-Or you might compare a control group with five different drug treatments.
+Or you might compare a control group with five other groups that each receive a different drug treatment.

-Prism performs Type I ANOVA, also known as fixed-effect ANOVA.
+When calculating an ordinary one-way ANOVA, Prism performs a fixed-effect one-way ANOVA.
 This tests for differences among the means of the particular groups you have collected data from.
-Type II ANOVA, also known as random-effect ANOVA, assumes that you have randomly selected groups from an infinite (or at least large) number of possible groups, and that you want to reach conclusions about differences among ALL the groups, even the ones you didn't include in this experiment.
-Type II random-effects ANOVA is rarely used, and Prism does not perform it.
+Another type of test known as random-effect one-way ANOVA assumes that you have randomly selected groups from an infinite (or at least large) number of possible groups, and that you want to reach conclusions about differences among ALL the groups, even the ones you didn't include in this experiment.
+This random-effect one-way ANOVA is rarely used, and Prism does not perform it.

 One-way ANOVA asks whether the value of a single variable differs significantly among three or more groups.
 In Prism, you enter each group in its own column.
 If the different columns represent different variables, rather than different groups, then one-way ANOVA is not an appropriate analysis.
 For example, one-way ANOVA would not be helpful if column A was glucose concentration, column B was insulin concentration, and column C was the concentration of glycosylated hemoglobin.